-2018 Annual Bonus Plan and Opportunities.
-The 2018 ABP objectives for Ms. Manning and Messrs.
-Larson and Néemeh will be tied solely to overall Company financial performance, measured 50% on annual adjusted operating income per share, 25% on adjusted book value per share excluding AOCI, 15% on new business embedded value and 10% on adjusted operating revenue, with awards based on a specified percentage of salary.
-Mr. Laughlin and Mr. Matson will have ABP allocations based 50% on overall Company financial results and 50% on business unit results (Global Financial Solutions and Investments, respectively).
-In addition, overall Company earnings per share must meet a certain minimum level, as determined in advance by the Compensation Committee, before any awards are made.
+2019 Annual Bonus Plan and Opportunities.
+The 2019 ABP objectives for Ms. Manning will be based 100% on overall Company-specific financial results.
+Messrs.
+Larson and Néemeh will have ABP allocations based on overall Company financial results and individual performance.
+Messrs.
+Laughlin and Matson will have ABP allocations based on overall Company financial results and on business unit results (Global Financial Solutions and Investments, respectively), as well as individual performance.
+Company-specific financial performance metrics are measured 50% on annual adjusted operating income per share, 25% on book value per share excluding AOCI, 15% on new business embedded value and 10% on adjusted operating revenue.
+Overall Company earnings per share must meet a certain minimum level, as determined in advance by the Compensation Committee, before any awards are made.

-In March 2018, the Compensation Committee approved the performance measures and bonus opportunities for the 2018 ABP.
+In February 2019, the Compensation Committee approved the performance measures and bonus opportunities for the 2019 ABP.